Signs of the Swarm

-Signs of the Swarm is an American deathcore band from Pittsburgh, Pennsylvania formed in 2014.
-The band consists of drummer Bobby Crow, vocalist David Simonich, guitarist Jeff Russo and bassist Michael Cassese.
-They released their debut album Senseless Order on April 29, 2016, and their second album The Disfigurement of Existence on November 3, 2017.
-Their third album Vital Deprivation was released on October 11, 2019, and their fourth album Absolvere was released on September 24, 2021.
+Signs of the Swarm is an American deathcore band from Pittsburgh, Pennsylvania, formed in 2014.
+The band has released six studio albums, and consists of drummer Bobby Crow, vocalist David Simonich, guitarist Carl Schulz and bassist Michael Cassese.

 History

 Formation, Senseless Order, and The Disfigurement of Existence (2014–2018)

-Signs of the Swarm was founded in 2014 with the initial lineup of vocalist CJ McCreery, guitarists Rodney Fabiann and Cory Smarsh, bassist Collin Barker, and drummer Greg Charley.
-Fabiann's departure saw now-drummer Bobby Crow join the band as secondary guitarist in January of 2015.
-Soon after, Charley made his departure seeing Crow take position as drummer.
+Signs of the Swarm was founded in 2014 with the initial lineup of vocalist CJ McCreery, guitarists Rodney Fabiann and Jacob Toy, bassist Collin Barker, and drummer Bobby Crow.
+Fabiann's departure saw Cory Smarsh joining the band as the new rhythm guitarist in January 2015.

 Their debut full-length album, entitled Senseless Order, was released on April 29, 2016.
 The album drew influence from brutal death metal and slam.
 Senseless Order was mostly self-recorded and therefore received mixed reviews, but allowed the band to find their footing.
 Later that same year, they signed with Unique Leader Records.

-Following the album's release, Barker departed the band.
-A lineup change followed which saw Crow take on role as bassist, while new member Jimmy Pino replaced Crow as drummer.
+Following the album's release, Bobby departed the band.
+Lineup changes followed which saw Jimmy Pino replaced Crow as drummer.
+Crow's departure was short lived as Collin too would depart from the band, this would see Crow returning to the band on bass.
 With this lineup, Signs of the Swarm released their second album, The Disfigurement of Existence, on November 3, 2017, their first release on Unique Leader.
 It was received positively by fans and it introduced the influences of black metal and hardcore, which would shape their sound going forward.
 The album's release was preceded by the single “Final Phase”, featuring guest vocals by Dickie Allen of Infant Annihilator.

 Departure of CJ McCreery and Vital Deprivation (2018–2020)

-In 2018, vocalist CJ McCreery departed Signs of the Swarm to join New Jersey-based deathcore act Lorna Shore, after their original vocalist Tom Barber departed to join Chelsea Grin.
-The band issued a statement addressing McCreery's departure, saying the decision was mutual."
-They were briefly supported by vocalists David Simonich and Matthew Krawchuk while on tour with bands such as Traitors, Aborted, and Lorna Shore.
+In 2018, vocalist CJ McCreery departed Signs of the Swarm to join New Jersey–based deathcore act Lorna Shore, after their original vocalist Tom Barber departed to join Chelsea Grin.
+The band issued a statement addressing McCreery's departure, saying the decision was mutual and stating "we wish him the best of luck in his future endeavors."
+They were briefly supported by Improvidence vocalist David Simonich and ex-Beyond Deviation vocalist Matthew Krawchuk while on tour with bands such as Traitors, Aborted, and Lorna Shore.
 Simonich would be announced as their permanent vocalist later that year.

 Signs of the Swarm's third album, entitled Vital Deprivation, was released on October 11, 2019, serving as Simonich's debut with them as well as drummer Jimmy Pino's last album with them.
 It continued the sound they had previously explored on The Disfigurement of Existence.
-Some reviews were mixed, but the album found the band discovering new territories.
-Pino departed the band in May of 2019 while in studio causing Bobby Crow to return to his position as drummer.
+Some reviews were mixed, stating that the vocals drowned out the music in the mix.
+Pino departed the band early the next year, causing another change which saw Jacob Toy switch to playing bass, and Bobby Crow return to his original position as drummer.